oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 ## Add authentication to your SPA

 First, we need an Okta OIDC application supporting our SPA's redirect URI.
-We could edit the existing OIDC Debugger application we created previously, or we can use a handy Okta CLI command to set everything up for us and to scaffold out a sample application in our preferred framework.
+We could edit the existing OIDC debugger application we created previously, or we can use a handy Okta CLI command to set everything up for us and to scaffold out a sample application in our preferred framework.

 Use the following command in the terminal to get going quickly.
 There's a separate command for each Angular, React, and Vue.